RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/LEV.md

 LEV gives a **probability of exploitation** in the **past**

+- LEV can be used to augment CISA KEV i.e. shortlist candidates for addition to KEV (with other qualifying factors e.g. industry evidence)
 - LEV works backwards—compounding historical EPSS scores — to quantify past exploitation probability.
     - The longer and more consistently a CVE has high EPSS scores, the higher its LEV, reflecting real-world attacker behavior.
-- LEV can be used to augment KEV i.e. shortlist candidates for addition to KEV (with other qualifying factors e.g. industry evidence)
 - In **practice**,
     - It needs to be validated against real evidence of exploitation data to understand it, validate it, and calibrate it.
     - The LEV list should be made available directly - or used to augment the KEV list